-Autoptimize is a great and free plugin for optimizing WordPress websites.
+Autoptimize is a great free plugin for optimizing WordPress websites.

 It concatenates all scripts and styles, minifies and compresses them, adds expiration headers and moves styles and scripts to optimal locations.
 It also minifies the HTML code itself, making your page as lightweight as possible.

-Most importantly, you’ll need critical path CSS, that will allow to render the visible part of the website a lot faster, and deal with other CSS and JS files later.
+One of the most impactful performance-improving options – albeit tricky to implement – critical path CSS.
+It will allow to render the visible part of the website a lot faster, and deal with handling off-screen content later.

-A tool such as Critical Path CSS Generator can be used to generate the CSS automatically by inserting your websites URL.
+A tool such as Critical Path CSS Generator can be used to generate the CSS automatically by inserting your website’s URL.
 This CSS will be used on every page, so it needs to contain the styles needed to display the above the fold content for all of them.
 Typically the same CSS is fine for all pages except the front page, which may contain a slider instead of a simple title.
-For that reason you could generate the critical path CSS for the front page and then another page and then combine their differences manually.
+For that reason you could generate the critical path CSS for the front page and also another page and then combine their differences manually.
 This can take a little work, but can be achieved with the help of a file diff program and basic CSS knowledge.
-You can also choose to only use the front page’s CSS as this is where most people will typically arrive, but the other pages may exhibit noticeable layout changes once the main CSS file is loaded.
+You can also choose to only use the front page’s CSS as this is where most people will typically arrive, but the other pages may exhibit briefly noticeable layout changes once the main CSS file has finished loading.

 If your above the fold CSS already contains links to Google Fonts (the aforementioned generator does include them), then in the Autoptimize settings -> Extra tab you should check the “Remove Google Fonts” radio option.
 This ensures the fonts aren’t loaded twice.

 This option will take the contents of all the stylesheets and put them directly in the HTML.
 On the upside it’s no longer needed to make any requests for